 - Others who should get the vaccine include younger children and adults with certain medical conditions and military recruits.
 Travelers also may need to get the vaccine, especially if they will be visiting sub-Saharan Africa.

 See child and teen immunization schedules here.

-To make an appointment for meningococcal immunization, call 970-879-1632 in Steamboat Springs or 970-824-8233 in Craig (same day appointments often are available).
+To make an appointment for meningococcal immunization or to speak to a Public Health nurse, call 970-879-1632 in Steamboat Springs or 970-824-8233 in Craig (same day appointments often are available).
 Costs vary.
-Please bring your Medicare, Medicaid, CHP+ (Child Health Plan Plus) or other insurance card to your appointment.
-Low cost routine immunizations are available to individuals who don't have insurance.
+Please bring your insurance card to your appointment.
+Low-cost routine immunizations are available to individuals who don't have insurance.